PandaDoc case studies

 - Timeline: 4-5 months to first release

 I led the initial research and stakeholder alignment to define the strategic direction.
-By designing and testing multiple approaches, I gathered bulletproof evidence to validate our UX improvements, which directly resulted in the creation of a unified Document Info panel.
+By designing and testing multiple approaches, I gathered bulletproof evidence to validate our UX improvements.

 Key Stakeholder Insights

-To align our design strategy with business objectives, I synthesized inputs from product leadership into four core directives:
+I synthesized inputs from product leadership into four core directives to align our design strategy with business objectives:

 - From Destination to Navigation Hub: The homepage shouldn't be a place where users solve problems directly.
 It must act as a routing center (Inbox + Notifications) that guides users to their next best action.